MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/writing-a-wificx-client-driver.md

 [wdf]
 KmdfLibraryVersion      = $KMDFVERSION$
 ```

-## NetAdapter Data Path Change
+## NetAdapter data path change

-### Data Buffer Pool for receiving network data
+### Data buffer pool for receiving network data

-The client drive normally allocates common buffers to store the packets received the NIC.
-The NetAdapterCx has a new feature that provides the client driver a pool of common buffers that are pre-allocated by the system on behalf of the client driver.
+The client driver normally allocates common buffers to store the packets received by the NIC.
+NetAdapterCx has a new feature that provides the client driver with a pool of common buffers that are pre-allocated by the system on behalf of the driver.

-To opt-in, set **AllocationMode** and **AttachmentMode** fields of the [NET_ADAPTER_RX_CAPABILITIES](/windows-hardware/drivers/ddi/netadapter/ns-netadapter-_net_adapter_rx_capabilities) as the following:
+To opt-in, set the **AllocationMode** and **AttachmentMode** fields of the [NET_ADAPTER_RX_CAPABILITIES](/windows-hardware/drivers/ddi/netadapter/ns-netadapter-_net_adapter_rx_capabilities) as follows:

 ```C++
 rxCapabilities.AllocationMode = NetRxFragmentBufferAllocationModeSystem;
 rxCapabilities.AttachmentMode = NetRxFragmentBufferAttachmentModeDriver;
 ```

-Once the above configuration is set, later the [NET_RING_COLLECTION](/windows-hardware/drivers/ddi/ringcollection/ns-ringcollection-_net_ring_collection) structure obtained through the [NetRxQueueGetRingCollection](/windows-hardware/drivers/ddi/netrxqueue/nf-netrxqueue-netrxqueuegetringcollection) would consist of three [NET_RING](/windows-hardware/drivers/ddi/ring/ns-ring-_net_ring) structures, a packet ring, a fragment ring and a data buffer ring.
-The 3rd ring, data buffer ring, is where those pre-allocated data buffer stored.
+Once the above configuration is set, the [NET_RING_COLLECTION](/windows-hardware/drivers/ddi/ringcollection/ns-ringcollection-_net_ring_collection) structure obtained through [NetRxQueueGetRingCollection](/windows-hardware/drivers/ddi/netrxqueue/nf-netrxqueue-netrxqueuegetringcollection) will consist of three [NET_RING](/windows-hardware/drivers/ddi/ring/ns-ring-_net_ring) structures: a packet ring, a fragment ring, and a data buffer ring.
+The pre-allocated data buffers are stored in the data buffer ring.

 > [!IMPORTANT]
-> Just like any other [NET_RING](/windows-hardware/drivers/ddi/ring/ns-ring-_net_ring), the data buffer ring must be operated in a sequential manner too, i.e. use of data buffers stored in the data buffer ring must be in sequence order.
-It is not allowed to skip unused data buffer and leave gaps
+> Just like any other [NET_RING](/windows-hardware/drivers/ddi/ring/ns-ring-_net_ring), the data buffer ring must be operated sequentially.
+The use of data buffers stored in the data buffer ring must be in sequencial order.
+Skipping unused data buffers and leaving gaps is not permitted.

-A driver that leverages the system allocated data buffer pool, typically implements its Rx [EvtPacketQueueAdvance](/windows-hardware/drivers/ddi/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback in following steps:
+A driver that leverages the system-allocated data buffer pool typically implements its Rx [*EvtPacketQueueAdvance*](/windows-hardware/drivers/ddi/netpacketqueue/nc-netpacketqueue-evt_packet_queue_advance) callback as follows:

-1. Obtains an unused data buffer from the data buffer ring
+1. Obtains an unused data buffer from the data buffer ring.
-2. Programs that data buffer to its hardware for receive
+2. Programs that data buffer to its hardware for receive.
-3. Once new network data has been received, the client driver links the packet and fragment descriptor together with that data buffer
+3. Once new network data has been received, the driver links the packet and fragment descriptor together with that data buffer.
-4. Return the packet descriptor, the fragment descriptors, and the data buffer to OS.
+4. Returns the packet descriptor, the fragment descriptors, and the data buffer to the OS.

-#### Obtains an unused data buffer from the data buffer ring
+#### Obtaining an unused data buffer from the data buffer ring

-Similar to other rings, every element in the data buffer ring from **BeginIndex** to **EndIndex - 1** is one available data buffer for the client driver to uses.
-The client driver owns all of them and it decides how many of data buffers it wants to use.
-The only constraint is that the client driver must use the data buffers in sequential order. **NextIndex** is optional for the driver to use as a way to remember which data buffers have been already used by the client driver.
+Similar to other rings, every element in the data buffer ring from **BeginIndex** to **EndIndex - 1** is one available data buffer for the client driver to use.
+The client driver owns all of them and decides how many of the data buffers it wants to use.
+The only constraint is that the client driver must use the data buffers in sequential order.
+Drivers may optionally use **NextIndex** as a way to remember which data buffers it has already used.

-We provide a convenience helper API **NetDataBufferFetch** to perform the "fetch" operation
+We provide a convenience helper **NetDataBufferFetch** to perform the "fetch" operation.

 ```C++